 Our training philosophy is based on the scientist-practitioner model: we provide fellows with advanced skills in the practice of psychology and in the integration of research and clinical services in a pediatric medical center.
 Following the completion of their training, our fellows are prepared to function independently at the assistant professor level within a medical school or other professional setting.
 Most of our fellows are licensed psychologists by the end of their fellowships, and many go on to become leaders in their respective fields.

 Personalized Fellowship Training to Meet Individual Goals

-Fellows work with clinical and/or research faculty mentor(s) in one of six focus areas:
+Fellows work with clinical and/or research faculty mentor(s) in one of several focus areas: